 If you think your child has been exposed to chiggers, you can take steps to reduce the pain and itchiness.

 - Clean the area well with soap and water.
-By bathing your child shortly after exposure, you may be able to wash off any chiggers still on him or her.
+By bathing your child shortly after exposure, you may be able to wash off any chiggers still on them.

 - Apply an anti-itch cream, ointment or lotion to the bites.